 Common Myths About SUIDS: Separating Fact from Fear for New Parents

-Understand the facts about sudden infant death, reduce risk, and separate fear from evidence-based sleep safety tips.
+Understand the facts and separate the fear about sudden infant death and learn how to reduce the risk with these evidence-based sleep safety tips.

 Home - illness

-Understand the facts about sudden infant death, reduce risk, and separate fear from evidence-based sleep safety tips.
+Understand the facts and separate the fear about sudden infant death and learn how to reduce the risk with these evidence-based sleep safety tips.

 RSV (respiratory syncytial virus) is a virus that causes cough, congestion, and fevers.
 It spreads easily and can appear like a common cold.
 The difference, especially for babies, is the severity of symptoms and the risk RSV poses.